He4eT/browser-milje-2077/README.md

 # Browser Milje 2077

-This is a silly art project and a friendly tribute to the awesome [miljegen](https://github.com/miljegen/browser-milje) project.
+This is a silly art exercise and a friendly tribute to the awesome [miljegen](https://github.com/miljegen/browser-milje) project.

 ---